 Complicated rules and exceptional cases make it almost impossible for laypersons to understand how they can optimize their pension funds.
-The subject of retirement provision is often postponed and most people deal with it too late.
+The subject of retirement provision is often postponed, and most people deal with it too late.

+To address this challenge, the project sought to define what is desirable, viable, and feasible.
 After the kick-off workshop, I created user stories.
 Some of the ideas from the workshop turned out to be too difficult to implement within a realistic budget.

 The current state of your pension always on display

 The new customer portal offers users a continuous snapshot of their current pension status, accompanied by a user-friendly pension forecast.
 Moreover, users can access and review saved pension simulations, as well as create additional scenarios for a more comprehensive and informed perspective.

 Dynamic pension simulation for informed planning

 Within the real-time pension simulator, users can explore diverse future scenarios, gaining valuable insights into the potential impact of adjustments like salary changes or early retirement decisions on their projected funds.